MFS Local Offer 2024

 Every child who comes to Market Field School has an Education, Health and Care plan which provides a full assessment of your child's special needs.

 How will my child get access to the curriculum?
-How will you support their learning?
+How would you support their learning?

 All our children and young people have full access to the curriculum.
 Our planning is personalised to ensure that all pupils have full access and experience success in their learning.